Chirag-ahir/SFC-Preparation/README.md

 Truncating custom objects is a way to permanently remove all of the records from a custom object, while keeping the object and its metadata intact for future use.
 Only supported in classic.
 First you need to enable permission from User Interface --> Enable Truncate Custom Object<br>

 ![image](https://github.com/user-attachments/assets/e7c8e757-f008-4c0c-9fd5-13ece50cfb36)

+How do you switch the view of the salesforce profile to Enhanced Profile User Interface? <br>
+Setup > User Management Settings > Enhance Profile View